 C.D.
 Wright, I.J.
 Kapstein Professor of Literary Arts

 C.D.
-Wright, professor of Literary Arts, is winner of the National Book Critics Circle Award for Poetry in March 2011 for her most recent title, One With Others: [a little book of her days], which was also a finalist for the National Book Award and was selected as winner of the Lenore Marshall Prize from the Academy of American Poets.
+Wright, Israel J. Kapstein Professor of Literary Arts, was winner of the National Book Critics Circle Award for Poetry in March 2011 for One With Others: [a little book of her days], which was also a finalist for the National Book Award and was selected as winner of the Lenore Marshall Prize from the Academy of American Poets.